-Action step: Decide one area of your business where you will commit to being consistent, if it’s you’re blog, your greeting in your emails or your closing.
+Action step: Decide one area of your business where you will commit to being consistent like your blog, your greeting in your emails, or your closing.
 Stick to this for at least six months to gain the trust of your market, which leads to a decrease in sleaze.

 Step 2: Relationships

 Recently I heard someone say they believed the relational sell is dead.
-I’ve been selling for over a decade and I assure you that sales people who focus on relationships first make more money, have client loyalty on their side and run more successful businesses.
+I’ve sold for over a decade, and I assure you that salespeople who focus on relationships first make more money, have client loyalty on their side, and run more successful businesses.

 One of the biggest ways to focus on relationships is to make a sales call where you sell nothing.
 In the online world I call these pitch-free mini-sessions.
-The goal of these sessions is to offer to be of service providing one piece of advice to a potential customer.
+The goal of these sessions is to offer one piece of advice to a potential customer.
 This is about getting to know this specific customer’s issues and struggles and providing one tangible tip to help them make progress toward a bigger goal.

 Other sales experts will tell you this is ludicrous and you should never miss an opportunity to close a sale.
 What those experts are missing is you have to earn the right to sell someone by building relationships.

 Action steps: Spend time in social media or where your customer spends time and offer free tips and advice.
 Look for opportunities to engage and get to know people forming relationships.
 This will turn into customers for your business.